sharedgithub/testNotes/BA Note.md

 ## ----Chapter 6 ---- Requirement Elicitation - pulling out requirements by different techniques

-### 25. What is Eliciation ? - getting business requirements from users or stekholders determine business needs, understanding business constraints and limitations
+### 25. What is Eliciation ?

+	- getting business requirements from users or stekholders determine business needs, understanding business constraints and limitations

-	what system is doing and what system needs to do
+	what system is doing to do and what system needs to do

 ### 26. What is Eliciting or Gathering ? -

 	Gathering means order taking but Eliciting ask questions and documents needs

 ### 27. How to elicitate requirement ?-

 	* a.
 Brainstorming - Solving problems, generate ideas & create Consensus/solution
 		Types -
-			Individua brain stroming - Project team memeber Open brainstroming - get it in room with stekholders Structured - Participants writing ideas and facilator go to each person and ask for their ideas
+			Individua brain stroming - Project team memeber

+			Open brainstroming - get it in room with stekholders

+			Structured - Participants writing ideas and facilator go to each person and ask for their ideas

 			Prons :Generate multiple ideas, involve multiple ppl, promotes equal participaints